lcpp-org/RustBCA/README.md

   * or the MAGIC algorithm.
 * Input files use the [TOML] format, making them both human-readable and easily parsable.
 * RustBCA generates user-friendly, context-providing error messages, which help pinpoint the cause of errors and provide suggested fixes to the user.
-* The simulation results are formatted as the ubiquitous `csv` format and include:
+* The simulation results are comma-delimited (`csv` format) and include:
   * the energies and directions of emitted particles (reflected ions and sputtered atoms),
   * the final positions of implanted ions,
-  * and full trajectory tracking for both the incident ions and target atoms.
+  * full trajectory tracking for both the incident ions and target atoms,
+  * and many other parameters such as position of origin of sputtered particles and energy loss along trajectories.
 * Optionally, the code can produce energy-angle and implantation distributions when built with the `--features distributions` flag and disable space-intensive particle list output with `--features no_list_output`.

 ## Installation

 Without optional features, `rustBCA` should compile with `cargo` alone on Windows, MacOS, and Linux systems.

-[HDF5] has been tested on Windows, but version 1.10.6 must be used.
+[HDF5] for particle list input has been tested on Windows, but version 1.10.6 must be used.
 [rcpr], the adaptive Chebyshev Proxy Rootfinder with automatic subdivision and polynomial rootfinder package for [Rust], has not yet been successfully compiled on Windows.